Skills

 Fundamentals of the elbow lever

-The elbow lever, also called an elbow planche, is a static figure that demands a combination of strength, balance and body control.
+The elbow lever, also called an elbow planche or lever pose (yogis know a close cousin as the peacock pose, Mayurasana), is a static figure that demands a combination of strength, balance and body control.
 This position primarily targets the shoulders, abdominals and back, while also testing your stability and proprioception.

 Elbow lever position